All Episodes

 And then I watched James Clapper, the director of national intelligence.

-This was before the Senate Armed Services Committee earlier today, and he was asked about a major post-election democratic talking point that the Russians hacked the election and handed the election to Donald Trump.
+This was before the Senate Armed Services Committee earlier today, and he was asked about a major post-election Democratic talking point that the Russians hacked the election and handed the election to Donald Trump.

-And uh, and this is what he said.
+And this is what he said.

-Really, what we're talking about is if there were if they succeeded in changing the results of an election, which none of us believe they were.
+Really, what we're talking about is if they succeeded in changing the results of an election, which none of us believe they were, that would have to constitute an attack on the United States of America because of the effects if they had succeeded.

-Wouldn't would you agree with that?
+Would you agree with that?

-The first we cannot say they did they did not change any uh vote tallies or or any anything of that sort.
+First, we cannot say they did not change any vote tallies or anything of that sort.

 Okay.